-The Ofsted framework from September 2019 is built around the curriculum intent, implementation, and impact.
+The Ofsted framework is built around the curriculum intent, implementation and impact.
 Increased emphasis is given to an offer which facilitates meaningful progression and embraces wider opportunities to gain employability and personal skills.
-The College is well placed with its current offer to be responsive to this agenda and indeed, over the last three years, has introduced several curriculum enhancements which align well with this.
+The College is well placed with its current offer to be responsive to this agenda and has introduced several curriculum enhancements which align well with this.

-The most substantial part (over 90%) of the College curriculum is focused on 16-19 year old learners which includes around two hundred foundation studies (identified by the AoC as an example of best practice in October 2018) and a small number of 14-16 learners in partnership with local schools.
+The most substantial part (over 90%) of the College curriculum is focused on 16-19 year old learners which includes around two hundred foundation studies (identified by the AoC as an example of best practice in October 2018).
 The curriculum is structured with clear progression routes from level 1 to HE, an apprenticeship or employment.
 Vocational provision forms 50% of total leavers.
 The College strategy has been to promote equality of opportunity across the county, seeking to increase post-16 participation rates.
 A key aim of the College as a comprehensive tertiary institution, is to raise the aspirations of its learners and to promote social mobility through very high levels of academic achievement.
 Cornwall is above the national average in terms of the proportion of young people from workless households and below average in progression to HE.
 These are long term concerns for the county.